Pat Parseghian

 How many of my early favorite Web sites, collected mostly during the summer of 1994, are still around?

-On Saturday, April 8, 1995 I gave two presentations in the Murray Hill, NJ auditorium, as part of the AT&T Bell Labs World of Science Seminar series.
-The topic of my lecture was Cruising the Information Superhighway.
-The lectures in this series were geared toward high school students and teachers, and were open to the general public; see the World of Science Home Page for the current schedule.
+On Saturday, April 8, 1995 I gave two presentations on “Cruising the Information Superhighway” in the Murray Hill, NJ auditorium, as part of the AT&T Bell Labs World of Science Seminar series.
+The World of Science series ran from 1984 through 2001, with lectures that were open to the general public, geared toward high school students and teachers.

 My tour on the lecture circuit included Kauai in January, Manila in April, Memphis in May, Caracas in November, and many places in between.
-Here are some blurbs about the talks I delivered in Washington DC and Wilmington, Delaware.
+Here are some blurbs about the talks I delivered in Washington, DC and Wilmington, Delaware.

 In 2000, I completed a two-year term on the Board of Directors of the USENIX Association.